naluthi/HealthApp-iOS/README.md

 ## Progress Page

 The Progress Page is a motivational tool within the app that tracks and displays the user's health and wellness journey.
 The page utilizes widgets like PercentIndicator and FLChart to visualize the user's progress in a digestible and engaging format.
-Users can see at a glance how far they've come in their goals, whether it's related to fitness, meditation, or other health activities.
+Users can see how far they've come in their goals, whether it's related to fitness, meditation, or other health activities.

 <p align="left">
   <img src="assets/progress-ui-1.png" alt="Progress Detail Top of Page" width="200" style="margin-right: 10px;"/>